 No-prep worksheets are great for those times you just need something to keep your students occupied for a while- and these vowel combinations no-prep worksheets are perfect for revision too!

-As with the no-prep digraph worksheets, these worksheets are “color the vowel, read the word, draw your own picture to fit with the word”.
-By isolating the vowel sound, the brain identifies the different sounds the word is made up of and therefor can read it easier.
-Drawing the images help to consolidate the meaning of the word by making your own “picture” on paper and in your mind.
+As with the no-prep digraph worksheets, these vowel combinations worksheets are so easy to use.
+Simply print and use!
+The students then find the vowel to color.
+By isolating the vowel sound, the brain identifies the different sounds the word is made up of and therefore can read it easier.
+Drawing the images helps to consolidate the meaning of the word by making your own “picture” on paper and in your mind.

 - long a

 - ou/ow as in house and cow

 - aw/au/al as in straw, Autumn and walk

 These pages can be done independently(for assessment perhaps), or as a small group activity(teaching opp).
 In a small group, one can use it to extend vocabulary during a mini lesson or revision of a certain sound.

 It is a good idea to include visual props, like a toy cow and a house for example, when learning about vowel combinations.
 Make up a silly story.
 “The cow wanted to go into the house but it got stuck.”
 Imagining the cow stuck inside the house will forever pair those two together because it is the same sound, just spelled differently.
 Stories seem to help with the retention of otherwise abstract concepts, especially for children with learning disadvantages.

 You can preview(download for free) a few of the worksheets from my TpT store.
 Or, save when buying the bundle of 29 pages!
 Click on the image below to grab it now!

 Have fun teaching vowel combinations with these no-prep worksheets!